This is the first part of Cobble Comment Story number 2. This one is longer, so it will be multiple parts. This was my list of things to include:

 Trying the front door, he discovered it locked.
 He unlatched the window and rolled out of it, landing with a crunch in a bush outside of the orphanage.
 He was yanked up by his upper arm and dragged into an alley so quickly, he could hardly process was was happening.

 “Excuse me!
 What is the meaning of this?”
 James meant for it to come out as authoritative and strong, but it really ended up as more of a squeak.
 The man turned around, and James finally saw his face.
-The man’s eyes were spaced well apart, he had a large-tipped nose, a full mouth, and the dark skin of a man descended from the Africans, and was dressed entirely in black, save for a red rosette pinned to his tri-corner hat.
+His skin and eyes were dark and he was dressed entirely in black, save for a red rosette pinned to his tri-corner hat.

 “I’m here to fetch you to a mission.”